O-X-L/ansible-opnsense/README.md

 ## Version Support

-We try that the `oxlorg.opnsense` modules always support the latest version of OPNSense.
+We try that the `oxlorg.opnsense` modules always support the latest version of OPNsense.

 If an API changed, the current module-implementation might fail for firewalls running an older firmware.